gmalim/NBA_analysis/README_AllStars.md

 ### 9. Final prediction

-- Probability scores and corresponding rank on the scoring list are calculated for all models.
+- Probability scores are calculated for all models.
 - The NBA All-Stars per conference are predicted according to each player's median scoring rank over all models.

 ## NBA All-Star prediction 2018

-The analysis identifies three groups of NBA players per conference:
+At the time of writing the NBA All-Stars for 2018 were already selected.
+Therefore the analysis identifies three groups of NBA players per conference:

 1. **Deserved NBA All-Stars:**     Players that were selected and are predicted as All-Stars.
 2. **Questionable NBA All-Stars:** Players that were selected but are not predicted as All-Stars.